adidas/api-guidelines/asynchronous-api-guidelines/02_asynchronous_api_guidelines/f_schema_data_evolution.md

 All asynchronous APIs **SHOULD** leverage Schema Registry to ensure consistency across consumers/producers with regards to message structure and ensuring compatibility across different versions.

-The default compatibility mode in Schema Registry is FULL_TRANSITIVE.
-This is the more restrictive compatibility mode, but others are also available.
-More on this on the subsection below.
+The default compatibility mode **SHOULD** be FULL_TRANSITIVE, which is the default compatibility mode in adidas for Schema Registry.
+Check the sections below to know more about compatibility modes.

  #### Compatibility modes